*** For copies of rules, etc. please see No. 5 below ***

 The pictures below are of games that were offered for sale on the Internet at some time, but have already been sold.
 It is version number (3) shown below that I used to play as a child.
 You will notice that there was a switch from six players to four at some point.
 I think that this was due to the fact that certain players in the six player game have an advantage of having better access to the spare ports (in that they are nearer to their own home ports).
 There was also a switch to not having a hole in the middle of the board, and back again.
 If you are looking to play the game for nostalgic reasons, note that the versions of the game shown in (3), (4), and (5) [and possibly (2)] below are essentially identical.

-(1) Possibly the earliest edition, with roll-up board.
+(1) Possibly the earliest edition, with roll-up board (1937 to early fifties).
 Six player.
+JPEGs of cards and rules from 1938 version: ZIP File.
 This one said to be from the late fifties:

 (2) Mid-Fifties?: